cscart/docs/en/developer_guide/addons/tutorials/advanced.rst

     It is essential to follow the naming convention: ``fn_`` + *[addon id]* + ``_`` + *[hook name]*.

-    A function named out ot this convention will be ignored.
+    A function named out of this convention will be ignored.

 Showing Data in the Admin Panel: *index.post.tpl*, *index.post.php*